JetBrains/Qodana/topics/about-clone-finder.md

 Check the results in your browser at [`http://localhost:8080`](http://localhost:8080).

-Please read our [Docker guide](clone-finder-docker-readme.md) for more options and details related to the Qodana execution.
+Please read our [Docker guide](clone-finder-docker-readme.md) for more options and details related to the Clone Finder execution.

 ### Run at GitHub

-You can set up a workflow in your GitHub repository using the [GitHub action](qodana-github-action.md) we published.
+You can set up a workflow in your GitHub repository using the [GitHub action](clone-finder-github-action.md) we published.

 ### Supported languages
 PHP, Java, and Kotlin are already supported.
 Eventually, all [languages and technologies](supported-technologies.md) covered by JetBrains IDEs will be added.

 ## License

-By using Qodana, you agree to the [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html) and [JetBrains privacy policy](https://www.jetbrains.com/company/privacy.html).
+By using Qodana linters, you agree to the [JetBrains EAP user agreement](https://www.jetbrains.com/legal/agreements/user_eap.html) and [JetBrains privacy policy](https://www.jetbrains.com/company/privacy.html).

 ## Contact